 #12 Take a Swim in the outside Pool with Rocky Mountain view

 It is and will remain one of the legendary accommodations in the Canadian Rockies.
 The Jasper Park Lodge, also known as JPL is located just outside Jasper town at the lakeside with its cozy cabins that are made for a winter holiday in Alberta’s nature.
-Take a dip in the hot whirlpool with a view over the mountain view!
+Take a dip in the hot whirlpool with a view over the Mountain View!

 #13 Explore Alberta’s Culinary Scene: Taste beef & beer in Calgary

 Highlights number 13 of our Road Trip to Alberta, Canada is, of course, about the delicious food and beer of the Rocky Mountain area, especially in the city of Calgary, where we spent our first days in Canada.
 Kinda reinventing itself in the last couple of years as a culinary center, the biggest city in Alberta is known for its beef and upcoming brewery scene.
 Something for us, of course, as we love to discover the best burgers, vegetarian hot spots, and the best beers in town.
 We started our culinary tour around Calgary in the east village restaurants of the Simmons building having breakfast at Sidewalk Citizen Bakery and a wonderful coffee tasting at Phil & Sebastian Coffee Roasters.
 For dinner on our first evening, we decided to attend an Alberta Food Tour around Calgary’s restaurant scene together with a bunch of curious and hungry visitors, where Karl had his first Poutine.

-Our Top 13 of out Winter Road Trip Canadian Rocky Mountains
+Our Top 13 of our Gay Winter Road Trip Canadian Rocky Mountains